UPPMAX/UPPMAX-documentation/docs/hardware/clusters/bianca.md

 - 27 GPU nodes
     - 9 GPU compute nodes each equipped with 2xNVIDIA A100 (40 GB) **GPUs**
     - 17 GPU compute nodes each equipped with 1xNVIDIA T4 (16 GB) **GPUs**
-- 105 Zen4 type compute nodes, 256 GB each
+- 35 Zen4 type compute nodes, 768 GB each
+    - 105 virtual nodes á 3 256 GB each
 - Total number of CPU cores is 4800
 - Login nodes have 4vCPU each and 50 GB memory
 - Dual 10 Gigabit Ethernet for all nodes